gvwilson/sdxjs/file-backup/index.md

 ## How can we test code that modifies files?

--   Step 3: copy the files that need copying and create a new timestamped [CSV](#csv) file
+-   Step 3: copy the files that need copying and create a new timestamped <g key="csv">CSV</g> file
     -   Could use JSON, but CSV is easier for humans to read
 -   The code itself will be relatively simple, but setup and cleanup will be annoying
 -   Better solution: use a <g key="mock_object">mock object</g> instead of the real filesystem